Key Takeaways

 Can Raw Oysters Hurt Dogs?

-Yes, raw oysters can hurt dogs.
-The shell of the oyster can cause cuts in the dog’s mouth, and the oyster itself can contain poisonous bacteria if it isn’t cooked properly.
+Yes – the shell can cut their mouth, and the meat can give them a nasty bacterial infection.
 That being said, if the oyster is deemed safe for human consumption, it shouldn’t harm a dog either.

 Are Dogs Allergic to Oysters?

-Experts believe that the proteins in oysters are actually beneficial for dogs, and that any adverse reactions are more likely due to an intolerance or allergy to other ingredients in the dish rather than the oysters themselves.
-However, some dogs may have a seafood allergy, which includes oyster allergy.
+The proteins in oysters are usually beneficial for dogs, and adverse reactions are more likely due to other ingredients in the dish rather than the oysters themselves.
+However, some dogs do have seafood allergies, which unfortunately also excludes oysters from their list of snacks.

 What Seafood Can Dogs Eat?